-The majority of your information is processed in Ireland and the European Economic Area (EEA).
+The majority of your information is processed in Ireland.

-However, some of your information may be processed by us or the third parties we work with outside of the EEA, including countries such as the United States.
+However, some of your information may be processed by us or the third parties we work with outside of the European Economic Area (EEA), including countries such as the UK and USA.

-Where your information is being processed outside of the EEA, we take additional steps to ensure that your information is protected to at least an equivalent level as would be applied by Irish and EEA data privacy laws, for example, we will put in place legal agreements with our third party suppliers and do regular checks to ensure they meet these obligations.
+Where your information is being processed outside of the EEA, including in the UK, we take additional steps to ensure that your information is protected to at least an equivalent level as would be applied by Irish data privacy laws, for example, we will put in place legal agreements with our third party suppliers and do regular checks to ensure they meet these obligations.